kaby76/AntlrVSIX/README.md

 # AntlrVSIX
-AntlrVSIX is an open source Visual Studio 2019 extension for Antlr version 4 grammars for C#.
+AntlrVSIX is an open source Visual Studio 2019 extension for Antlr4 grammars.
 The features in this extension are:

 * Colorized tagging of grammars.
-* "Go to definition" of Antlr symbols.
+* "Go to definition" of a grammar symbol.
-* "Find all references" of Antlr symbols.
+* "Find all references" of a grammar symbol.
 * "Replace symbol" in a grammar.
 * "Reformat" grammar based on machine learning tool Codebuff.
-* "Next/Previous symbol" in grammar.
+* "Next/Previous rule" for quick navigation through a grammar.
-* "Go to Visitor / Listener" tree walker methods for a symbol.
+* "Go to Visitor / Listener" from a grammar symbol to a C# tree walker method.
 * Options dialog box for this extension.
-* Generate code to set up a parser.
+* Parser caller template code insertion.
 * No advertisements, free of charge, open source.

 For integration of build rules into VS2019 (i.e., so you do not